 But this is merely scratching the surface of what AI can truly do.

 If HR professionals want to truly enact change, then they will need to master the concepts of AI.
-Automation is one area which is particularly exciting as it can free them up from laborious, repetitive tasks.
+Automation is one area that is particularly exciting as it can free them up from laborious, repetitive tasks.

 Thus letting HR professionals shift their role from the tactical to the strategic.
 Also, with digitalization on the rise, mastering AI will open up more opportunities for continuous improvement.
-Upskilling HR professional in this area might be effective in bridging the right talent skillsets.
+Upskilling HR professionals in this area might be effective in bridging the right talent skillsets.